How do I know if I can access community transport?

 How do I book a service?

-Bookings can only be made through the office, not with Drivers.
+Bookings can only be made by calling the office, not directly with Drivers.

 Different services have different ways to book.
 Regular shopping services can be booked on a routine basis, such as a permanent fortnightly booking.
 Or you may prefer to just call (in advance) when you want to use them.